msdec321/DataAnalysisWorkbooks/warcraftLogs/RestoDruidAnalyzer/README.md

     ![alt text](https://i.imgur.com/VWPltCF.png)

     The top five rotations:
-    - 0LB 0I 5RG: Not rolling lifebloom on the tank and raid healing with regrowth.
-42.1% of players in the dataset use this.
-It would be interesting to break this up by haste rating.
+    - 0LB 0I 5RG: Not rolling lifebloom on the tank and raid healing with regrowth, 42.1% of players do this rotation.
-    - 1LB 1I 2RG: ~20 Haste rating rotation
+    - 1LB 1I 2RG: ~20 Haste rating rotation, 1.7% of players do this rotation.
-    - 1LB 0I 3RG: ~120 Haste rating without Nature's Grace, ~20 Haste rating with Nature's grace.
-It would be interesting to split this category of players by spec.
+    - 1LB 0I 3RG: ~120 Haste rotation without NG, ~20 Haste rotation with NG (and 1 of 3 regrowths proc NG), 2.5% of players do this rotation.
-    - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3 out of 4 regrowth casts must proc NG)
+    - 1LB 0I 4RG: ~250 Haste with Nature's Grace rotation (And 3 out of 4 regrowth casts must proc NG), 2.6% of players do this rotation.
-    - 0LB 1I 4RG: Mostly raid with with Regrowth with the occasional Rejuv.
-19.1% of players in the dataset use this.
+    - 0LB 1I 4RG: Mostly raid with with Regrowth with the occasional rejuv, 19.1% of players do this rotation.

     </p></details>